 A well-timed release could get “Christmas in the Clouds” off the ground, although distribs would have to move fast to shoehorn this delightful romantic comedy into its appropriate season.
-Gorgeously shot Western settings, memorably mismatched characters, and light-touch social commentary could generate a following for this warmhearted pic.
+Combo of gorgeously shot Western settings (mostly in snowbound Idaho), memorably mismatched characters, and light-touch social commentary could generate a following for this warmhearted pic.

 The elements of this Native American comedy look cloying on paper, but first-time helmer-scripter Kate Montgomery has such a winning way with her adroitly assembled cast that these concerns don’t apply.
 In tale resembling an elaborate, mostly aboriginal episode of “Northern Exposure,” an elderly former chief (Sam Vlahos) carries on an intense pen-pal relationship with much younger, educated gal (MariAna Tosca) on a reserve in upstate New York.
 Meanwhile, his urbanized, overly materialistic son is worried about the survival of the upscale new resort he has built on tribal lands.

 When the mysterious rep from a Zagat’s-like guide is due to arrive — armed with make-or-break cred for the place — everyone assumes it’s the elegant female New Yorker in town to anonymously check out her correspondent, but the real rep is actually a cranky old bigot played by the exquisitely debauched-looking M. Emmet Walsh.
 More confusions ensue, along with the expected uplift at finish line, but few of the twists turn out to be predictable, the romantic tenor is old-fashioned in the best sense, and the whole thing is carried off with high-spirited, humanistic elan.